 About Our Reserve Analysts

-Charlie Barefield is a general contractor with over thirty years experience in areas of steel erection, floating structure design/construction, residential plat development and home construction.
+Charlie Barefield is a general contractor with over thirty years experience in areas of steel construction, floating structure design/construction, residential plat development and home construction.
 He was general manager of one of the major homebuilders in the Skagit county area and went on to become managing member and general partner of Island Development Company in Anacortes, WA.
 He has attended ongoing professional training programs and most recently earned the CAPS designation as a Certified Aging in Place Specialist.